50% reduction in tunnel downtime through

 Additionally, several tutorials and an implementation plan were created to help understand how to use the application.

-The app’s controls were designed using the most intuitive buttons, such as triggers for pressing and placing notes in the air.
+The app’s controls were designed using intuitive controls, such as triggers for pressing and placing notes in the air.

-These new technologies, which are little known to the user, have new security measures, so warnings about the use of the application and usage recommendations were created.
+These new technologies, which are not yet familiar to users, have new security measures, so warnings about the use of the application and usage recommendations were created.

 The process of generating a report for each incident consists of three steps derived from the software systems already implemented within the company.